Scalable Multi-Robot Motion Planning Using Workspace Guidance-Informed Hypergraphs: Introduction

 \section{Introduction}

-Multi-robot systems are becoming increasingly prevalent in settings like warehouses and factories. \blue{ These often constrained environments require careful yet computationally fast motion planning for each robot to accomplish its task without collision.
+Multi-robot systems are becoming increasingly prevalent in settings like warehouses and factories.
+These often constrained environments require careful yet computationally fast motion planning for each robot to accomplish its task without collision.
 Some navigation approaches compute individual decoupled paths for each robot and resolve conflicts online~\cite{sl-uppccdpmrs-2002}; however, in congested environments, this introduces the risk of deadlock.
 Alternatively, \textit{coupled} offline multi-robot motion planning (MRMP) approaches~\cite{sl-uppccdpmrs-2002} plan for all robots together in the \textit{composite space}, the joint planning space of all robots.
-While these methods provide the high level of coordination required to solve difficult problems, due to the large size of the search space, they are computationally intractable for large robot teams. \textit{Hybrid} methods~\cite{smsa-romrmpucbs-21, wc-mcmppapb-2011, hpksga-tpqs-2018} seek to combine the benefits of decoupled and coupled planning, providing an increased level of coordination when necessary while also maintaining scalability.}
+While these methods provide the high level of coordination required to solve difficult problems, due to the large size of the search space, they are computationally intractable for large robot teams. \textit{Hybrid} methods~\cite{smsa-romrmpucbs-21, wc-mcmppapb-2011, hpksga-tpqs-2018} seek to combine the benefits of decoupled and coupled planning, providing an increased level of coordination when necessary while also maintaining scalability. \blue{While existing approaches~\cite{smqma-arc-24, wkc-pppfmrwse-12} reactively provide coordination after conflicts occur during planning, our proposed method aims to improve efficiency by predicting when coordination between robots is necessary.}